“Das isch GC, di ewigi Nummer Eis

 In contrast FC Zurich has enjoyed considerable success since the advent of the Super League.

-Then there is the shadow of Hardturm Stadium behind this fixture.
+Then there is the shadow of the Hardturm Stadium behind this fixture.

 During season 2006-2007 Grasshoppers shared use of its Hardturm with local rivals FC Zürich for the 2006–07 season.
-This led to protests by Grasshopper fans who disagreed with the shared used.
+This led to protests by Grasshopper fans who disagreed with the shared use.

 Then at the end of the 2007 season the Hardturm stadium closed for good and Grasshopper moved to sharing the Letzigrund.
 This is a stadium deeply ingrained in the history of FC Zurich and originally constructed by members of FC Zürich in 1925.